lsrdg/tatoeba-karini/README.md

 - There are two commands for **opening** Tatoeba.org from the command line (`-b`, `-i`), and they _should_ just work.
-There are also other commands that should get their own 'open in the browser' version.
+There are also other commands that should get their own 'open in the browser' version on the future.

 - All the offline commands need improvement. `-f` is working pretty well for my personal use, but still need some REGEX to work as it should. `-s` is the worst of all of them, taking several minutes to perform even the most basic search.
-  The uneficiency of these commands reflect how much I need to learn, any help welcome. (:
+  The inefficiency of these commands reflect how much I need to learn, any help welcome. (:

 - The fetching/scrapping command `-r` is not perfect, but it is what I had in mind before this project got started.
-Support for multiple pages and REGEX planned.
+A better support for multiple pages planned.

-- Before falling in the rabbit hole of Vimscripting, the plan is to first improve the python's performance.
-That said, in the meanwhile, Tatoeba-karini works great _for me_ with the Neovim terminal, being already a great part of my writing/studying/working workflow. o/

-- All these notes and this bizarre documentation of something that probably noone else is gonna use might be senseless, but who knows... o_O

 ## License